-Protected Species Surveys have not yet been undertaken, therefore no results are known.
+No Protected Species Surveys have yet been undertaken, therefore no results are currently recorded.

-Results will also be dependent upon the additional surveys required should trees or hedgerows be impacted or need removing.
 The LPA should ensure that any avoidance, mitigation and compensation measures, together with enhancement recommendations, are either 'conditioned' where appropriate, or that full permission is withheld pending the agreement of mitigation, compensation (where necessary) and enhancement measures, and the results of protected species surveys are known and mitigation if required, is presented to the LPA.